EmbryoPhenomics/vuba/docs/contour-operations.rst

 Many image analysis workflows contain methods that extract shapes that satisfy specific critera.
 These criteria can be simply based on the corresponding areas of the shapes, through to more complex characteristics such as their associated solidity and eccentricity.

 vuba provides a series of contour filters that allow one to extract contour shapes that satisfy some of the aforementioned criteria.
-These can be serially combined to allow the combination of a variety of criteria and also come built-in with pre-defined limits for more fine-scale tuning.
+These can be serially combined to allow the combination of a variety of criteria and also support pre-defined limits for more fine-scale tuning.

-Here, we will cover the basic filters first followed by the more complex filters that are dependent on additional parameters.
+Here, we will cover the basic filters first, followed by the more complex filters that are dependent on additional parameters.
+For these examples, the following imports are required:

+.. ipython:: python

+	import numpy as np
+	import matplotlib.pyplot as plt
+	import cv2
+	import vuba

 Basic filters
 -------------